Mona Zandi Haghighi

 Mona Zandi (مونا زندی حقیقی; born 20 October 1972 in Tehran) is an Iranian film director.
 She is best known as a director and editor of short films, documentaries, and feature films.
 Her film work belongs to the cinema of post-revolutionary Iran, which focuses on contemporary social issues within Persian culture.
-Mona Zandi worked with Iranian film director and pioneer Rakhshan Bani-E'temad.
+She has worked with Iranian film director and pioneer Rakhshan Bani-E'temad.

 Career

-Mona Zandi studied Interior Design at Tehran University.
-Afterwards, she worked as an editor on several films, including Bull’s Horn (Kianoosh Avari, 1995), Rahban (Reza Sobhani, 1999) and The Eight Thirty Train (Behzad Khodaveisi, 2000).
+Zandi studied interior design at Tehran University.

+Afterwards, she worked as an editor on several films, including Bull's Horn (Kianoosh Avari, 1995), Rahban (Reza Sobhani, 1999) and The Eight Thirty Train (Behzad Khodaveisi, 2000).
 Additionally, she directed several of her own short films and documentaries.
 On a Friday Afternoon (also known as Friday Evening or Asr e-Jome), released in 2006, was her first feature film.

 On a Friday Afternoon

 Zandi's premiere feature film was released in 2006 by Cinema 79 Co.
-It was shot on 35mm Color 76’ film.
+It was shot on 35mm Color 76 film.
 The primary credits include Hussein Jafarian (cinematographer), Sepideh Abdolvahab (editor), Jila Mehrjooee (sets and costumes), Behrooz Moavenian (sound), Fardin Khalatbari (music) and Jahangir Kossari (producer).